assemblyline/fluentd/README.md

 # Assemblyline
 ## FluentD

-A docker container with fluentd and some usefull plugins for CoreOS/Kubernetes use on AWS.
+A docker container with fluentd and some usefull plugins for CoreOS/Kubernetes use on AWS and/or GCP.

 Take a look at the example dir, for an example of shipping kubenetes and systemd logs to the AWS Elasticsearch Service.